thu-ml/tianshou/docs/01_tutorials/00_training_process.md

   * The environment is represented by an instance of a class that inherits from `gymnasium.Env`, which is a standard interface for reinforcement learning environments.
     In practice, environments are typically vectorized to enable parallel interactions, increasing efficiency.
-  * The policy is encapsulated in the `Policy` class, which provides methods for action selection.
+  * The policy is encapsulated in the {class}`~tianshou.algorithm.algorithm_base.Policy` class, which provides methods for action selection.
-  * The replay buffer is implemented in the `ReplayBuffer` class.
+  * The replay buffer is implemented in the {class}`~tianshou.data.buffer.buffer_base.ReplayBuffer` class.
-    A `Collector` instance is used to manage the addition of new experiences to the replay buffer as the agent interacts with the environment.
+    A {class}`~tianshou.data.collector.Collector` instance is used to manage the addition of new experiences to the replay buffer as the agent interacts with the environment.
-    During the learning phase, the replay buffer may be sampled, providing an instance of `Batch` for the policy update.
+    During the learning phase, the replay buffer may be sampled, providing an instance of {class}`~tianshou.data.batch.Batch` for the policy update.
-  * The abstraction for learning algorithms is given by the `Algorithm` class, which defines how to update the policy using data from the replay buffer.
+  * The abstraction for learning algorithms is given by the {class}`~tianshou.algorithm.algorithm_base.Algorithm` class, which defines how to update the policy using data from the replay buffer.

 ## The Training Process

-The learning process itself is reified in Tianshou's `Trainer` class, which orchestrates the interaction between the agent and the environment, manages the replay buffer, and coordinates the policy updates according to the specified learning algorithm.
+The learning process itself is reified in Tianshou's {class}`~tianshou.trainer.trainer.Trainer` class, which orchestrates the interaction between the agent and the environment, manages the replay buffer, and coordinates the policy updates according to the specified learning algorithm.

 In general, the process can be described as executing a number of epochs as follows: